anderssonw/TDT4250-advanced-software/README.md

 ```

 # Content
-## Misc.
-Lanugage for instances is Norwegian for now.
-E.g. seasons will be returned as "Høst" and "Vår".

-**Datatypes**

-We have created an enum for credits called CreditKind that is used in the Course class to assign a given number of credits for a course.

 ## Classes
 ### Course of Study
 In the Studyplan model there is a class called Course of Study.
 This is defined as "the courses of which an education is formed by".
 The class is used both for programmes and specializations (continuation).
 You can think of a program as a sequence of semesters ending in a set of possible continuations, and the continuations are just like the programme itself, they also contain semesters and end in a set of possible continuations.